chrisheninger/freedirtalert/README.md

 Many of the tools used for this project are *not* the right tools for the job– I was more interested in experimenting with new technologies. (react-scripts, react-fela, gh-pages, prettier, husky/lint-staged, docker, node, etc.)

-The app consists of two parts– the site itself ([./src](./src)) and a script to automatically update the site with new listings ([./excavator.js](./excavator.js) and [./shovel.js](./shovel.js)).
+The app consists of two parts– the site itself ([./src](./src)) and a script to automatically update the site with new listings [./excavator.js](./excavator.js)).
 The "Dirt Excavator 3000" script runs 24/7 in a [Docker](https://hub.docker.com/r/chrisheninger/freedirtalert.com/) container on my home network attached storage device. 🚜 🚜 🚜